 Now hooked on comets, Messier continued searching for undiscovered comets by sweeping the skies on clear, moonless nights.
 His 4-inch (100 millimeters) aperture telescope was only slightly larger than most beginner telescopes in use today.
 But he had the benefit of skies that were untouched by today's urban light pollution.

+Other than the prominent stars labeled on the published paper atlases at that time, the night sky was still largely uncharted then.
 The sky was still largely uncharted then, except for the prominent stars labeled on the published paper atlases.
 On Aug.
 28, 1758, Messier spotted a possible comet in the constellation of Taurus, but when it didn't alter its position, he knew it was permanent feature of the deep sky.
 He decided to catalog these uncharted "comet imposters," starting with this first object, which we now know as the Crab Nebula, or Messier 1.

 Between 1947 and 1967, astronomers Helen Sawyer Hogg, Owen Gingerich and Kenneth Glyn Jones added seven more objects that were mentioned in Messier's notes, but never included — arguing that he either forgot them or had planned to add them later.